lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 Test Coverage
 --------------

-*TODO*: this is currently broken with the upgrade to `rc0`, will be fixing it.

-At the end of the `npm test` output you'll see a coverage report table (as above).
-This gives a good overview, but if you're trying to figure out why your code isn't covered you'll need more.

 This set up outputs [lcov][lcov-home] coverage to `./coverage` in the root folder of your app.
 If you browse to `/path/to/myApp/coverage/lcov-report/` in a web browser, you'll get [an overview][lcov-index-ss] of all your tested files.
 [Drill into one][lcov-app-ss] and you get line by line info as to what's covered.

-You can also use external tools, I highlighy recommend [codecov][clicker-codecov].
+You can also use external tools, I highly recommend [codecov][clicker-codecov].

 Debugging the Tests
 --------------------